Breast lump: Early evaluation is essential

 Being familiar with how your breasts normally feel makes it easier to detect when there's a change in your breasts.

 Consult your doctor if:

-- A new breast lump or breast pain doesn''t go away after your next period
+- Breast pain doesn't go away after your next period

-- You notice skin changes on your breast, such as redness, crusting, dimpling or puckering
+- You notice skin changes on your breast, such as itchiness, redness, scaling, dimpling or puckering

 What to expect during a clinical breast exam